jesseu/jesseu.github.io/_posts/2021-08-18-diversity-equity-inclusion-thoughts.md

 A diverse workplace means that differences exist, that’s cool but not enough!
 Inclusion takes it forward by asking how everyone can feel valued with or without their differences.
 It’s a process that evolves.
 This applies also to understanding the value of a diverse product team and the resulting inclusive design taking a broader set of end-users and their features into account.
 Are you thinking about accessibility?
 Good, because accessibility, usability, and inclusion are all needed in creating an environment that works for everyone.
 Similarly, we also want to create spaces with an equal playing field and fair rules.

->The issue is that not everyone has access to the same opportunities, nor do all start from the same place in this society.
+>"The issue is that not everyone has access to the same opportunities, nor do all start from the same place in this society."

 **Equity** should not be confused with equality, [take this article to illustrate that](https://culturalorganizing.org/the-problem-with-that-equity-vs-equality-graphic/){:target="_blank"}.
 It is *equal* to give everyone the same treatment and opportunities.
 The issue is that not everyone has access to the same opportunities, nor do all start from the same place in this society.
 It is equitable to acknowledge that we all have different needs, experiences, and opportunities and we should be committed to address and correct this imbalance.
 Like inclusion, equity is a process.